Aliases for MKS1 Gene

 GeneCards Summary for MKS1 Gene

 MKS1 (Meckel Syndrome, Type 1) is a Protein Coding gene.
-Diseases associated with MKS1 include Meckel Syndrome 1 and Bardet-Biedl Syndrome 13.
-Among its related pathways are Signaling by GPCR and Regulation of PLK1 Activity at G2/M Transition.
+Diseases associated with MKS1 include Meckel Syndrome, Type 1 and Bardet-Biedl Syndrome 13.
+Among its related pathways are Ectoderm Differentiation and Organelle biogenesis and maintenance.

 UniProtKB/Swiss-Prot for MKS1 Gene